aaminev/dependency-checker/README.md

 # dependency-checker

 Adds a simple dependency check based on defaults for a bower_components and node_modules.
 Relies on [ember-cli-dependency-checker](https://github.com/quaertym/ember-cli-dependency-checker) and can be used as a library or executable.

 ## Using as a library

 ```
-require('dependency-checker').check();
+require('dependency-checker')();
 ```

 ## Using as an executable